Researcher of Political Science & Classical Islam. Initiated by the Khwajagan i-Naqshband.

 Hashem’s descendants were known as the Hashemites (Bani Hashem).
 Shaybah the son of Hashem, adopted the title ‘Abd al-Muttalib, and rediscovered the well of Zam Zam, the buried treasure of Abraham and Ishmael which included vast amounts of jewellery, two golden deer, their swords, and the Black Stone (Hajr al-Aswad) [Ibn Hisham 1/114,115 quoted in Ar-Raheeq Al-Makhtum: The Sealed Nectar.
 Al-Mubarakpuri].

 Shaybah subsequently rose to power in Mecca, and became Chief of the Lords of Quraysh.
-He attempted to revive the Ishmaelite Empire from Mecca, but faced ideological resistance from sons of ‘Abd al-Shams who introduced idolatry to Mecca.
+He attempted to revive the Ishmaelite Empire from Mecca, but faced resistance from sons of ‘Abd al-Shams who introduced idolatry to Mecca.
 Shaybah’s grandson Muhammad the Prophet, fulfilled the vision of his grandfather after the faith of Islam was revealed.
 Muhammad the Prophet conquered Mecca, and Medina (formerly known as Yathrib), over powered the House of ‘Abd al-Shams, united the Lords of Quraysh (Sadat Quraysh) under his rule, and revived the Ishmaelite Empire in Arabia, from Mecca.
-His immediate successors expanded the territories of the revived Ishmaelite Empire from Arabia to include most of the Middle East, including Syria, Iraq, Persia, and Gaza.
+His immediate successors expanded the territories of the revived Ishmaelite Empire from Arabia to include most of the Middle East, including Syria, Iraq, (formerly Qedarite) Persia, and Gaza.

 “Give thanks, O House of David!
 Few of My bondmen are thankful” 034:013